 Career Outlook and Salary

-In 2012, the BLS predicted that psychologists would see employment growth of 12% between 2012 and 2022 due to an expected increase in demand for services through mental health centers, hospitals and agencies that provide social services.
-The BLS indicated that this demand might come from a variety of populations, such as the aged or veterans.
-In 2013, the BLS reported that the median salary for clinical, counseling and school psychologists was $67,760 per year.
+The BLS predicts that clinical, counseling, and school psychologists will see employment growth of 20% between 2014 and 2024 due to an expected increase in demand for mental health services through mental health centers, hospitals.
+It indicates that this demand might come from a variety of populations, such as the aged and veterans.
+The BLS also reports that the median salary for clinical, counseling and school psychologists was $70,580 per year in 2015.